7 Most Unusual Festivals Found Only in Japan

 Origin

-Though the official festival was only hosted in 1969, it actually has a long history, dating back to the seventeenth century.
-Legend has it that a demon with sharp teeth was in love with a young woman who did not like him at all.
-The demon was jealous of the men who won her love.
-So he hid inside her vagina and bit off the penis of every man she slept with.
+It is a long-history Japanese festival dating back to the seventeenth century.
+Legend has it that a demon with sharp teeth was in love with a woman who did not like him at all.
+Jealous of the men who won her love, the demon hid inside her vagina and bit off the penis of every man she slept with.
 Distraught, the woman asked a blacksmith for help.
 Finally, the blacksmith made a steel penis that broke the demon's teeth, which enabled the woman to live a normal life.

 Date: third Sunday in February